Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Theory of higher-order counter-propagating SPDC

-Thus the fraction $\frac{\Delta k_{spdc}}{\Delta k_g}$ equals the phase-matching order m at the peaks (compare the four colored axes in Figure \ref{fig:counterpropagation1}).
-These fractions are plotted as additional axes above Figure \ref{fig:counterpropagation1}.
+Thus the fraction $\frac{\Delta k_{spdc}}{\Delta k_g}$ equals the phase-matching order m at the peaks (compare the four colored axes in Fig.~\ref{fig:counterpropagation1}).
+These fractions are plotted as additional axes above Fig.~\ref{fig:counterpropagation1}.
 From the distance of the peaks relative to each other, the grating period $\Lambda$ can be calculated

-This could be used to calibrate Sellmeier equations and effective poling periods, e.g already a 0.1\% different poling length would shift the sharp peaks measurably.
+This could be used to calibrate Sellmeier equations and effective poling periods, e.g. already a 0.1\% different poling length would shift the sharp peaks measurably.